-Philip G. Sadler Jr. graduated in 1962 from then-Delaware State College with a Bachelor of Science degree in Business Administration with a major in Accounting.
-While a student at DSC, Sadler participated in several extracurricular activities and held office in several student organizations, including junior and senior class treasurer, Men’s Council program chairman, Business Club president, president of the Pan Hellenic Council, and president and dean of pledges of the Gamma Sigma Chapter, Alpha Phi Alpha Fraternity Inc. He was on the Dean’s List and was selected to Who’s Who in American Colleges and Universities.
-Sadler is a life member of the Delaware State University Alumni Association (DSUAA) and served as its national president and president of the Baltimore Chapter, the Central Jersey Chapter and the Kent County Chapter.
-Sadler is extremely proud of the fact that there have been three generations in his family having received degrees from DSU, first being his father, Philip G. Sadler Sr. ’37, himself and his daughter, Alisa Sadler Truss ’96, MBA.
+Philip G. Sadler Jr. graduated in 1962 from Delaware State College with a Bachelor of Science degree in Business Administration with emphasis in accounting.
+While a student at DSC, Sadler held office in several student organizations including: junior and senior class treasurer, Men’s Council program chairman, Business Club president, president of the Pan Hellenic Council, and president and dean of pledges of the Gamma Sigma Chapter, Alpha Phi Alpha Fraternity Inc. He was on the Dean’s List and was selected for inclusion into Who’s Who Among Students in American Universities and Colleges.
+Sadler is a lifetime member of the Delaware State University Alumni Association (DSUAA) as served as its national president from 1989 to 1991.
+Sadler also served as president of the DSUAA’s Baltimore Chapter, the Central Jersey Chapter and the Kent County Chapter.
+He is extremely proud that three generations of his family have received degrees from DSU: his father, Philip G. Sadler Sr. ’37; himself and his daughter, Alisa Sadler Truss ’96, MBA.
 Sadler’s family includes three children and six grandchildren.

 Monica Scott ’02